diskuv/dk/README.md

 Notice that all of the dates are set to Jan 1, 1980 for reproducibility.

-Now we have indirection when the asset files change!
-We change the `get-asset-file ...` commands in the `precommands` once, and none of our users need to change their `get-object ...` commands.
+Now we have indirection when the bundle files change!
+We change the `get-asset ...` commands in the `precommands` once, and none of our users need to change their `get-object ...` commands.

 ### 7zip step 1c - add all assets

-Now that we have seen how to specify one asset file, let's do all of the Windows installer and Unix compress archive asset files.
+Now that we have seen how to specify one asset, let's do all of the Windows installer and Unix compress archive bundle files.

 **Save the following file** as `7zip-project/TeachMe_Std.S7z1c.S7zr.values.jsonc`.